ugms/asset-tracker/README.md

-# asset-tracker
+# UGMS Asset Tracking System

-Inventory and Asset Management System
+A work in progress.